SAP Articles

 The SAP community learns best from real-world stories.
 Your insights might help other organizations navigate their own clean core journeys.

-If you have any questions or want to discuss a situation you have in your SAP Implementation, please don't hesitate to reach out!
+If you have any questions or want to discuss a situation you have in your ERP Implementation, please don't hesitate to reach out!

 SAP outlines five dimensions for a clean core approach: